 As FUBAR as Elliot’s life seems, or is, depending on the moment, there is a small contingent of people in his orbit that ground him and help keep from falling into the abyss.
 Angela Moss (Portia Doubleday), who has known him since they were kids and Darlene (Carly Chaikin), a hacker revolutionary and general force of nature.

 They are two of the very few people who get past Elliot’s firewall to see the man beneath.
-Polar opposites, Angela and Darlene approach life in completely opposite ways.
-Where Angela dons whatever mask she needs in order to achieve her goals, Darlene is brash and in your face, she demands and if that fails, she just takes and doesn’t ask for permission.
-All that being said, it’s their shared experiences that truly connects not just Angela and Darlene, but Elliot as well.
+Polar opposites, Angela and Darlene approach life in completely different ways.
+Where Angela dons whatever mask she needs in order to achieve her goals, Darlene is brash and in your face.
+She demands and if that fails, she just takes and doesn’t really care about forgiveness.
+All that being said, it’s their shared experiences that truly connect not just Angela and Darlene, but Elliot as well.